6.3.2 Tax file numbers & taxation information

 The Privacy Commissioner, in the Office of the Australian Information Commissioner (OAIC), issued the Privacy (Tax File Number) Rule 2015 (TFN Rule) made under section 17 of the Privacy Act 1988, which regulates the collection, storage, use, disclosure, security and disposal of individuals' TFN information.
 The TFN Rule is legally binding and a breach of the rule is an interference with individual privacy under the Privacy Act.
 Individuals who consider their TFN information has been mishandled may make a complaint to the Information Commissioner.
 Where a breach of privacy is very serious, the Information Commissioner may seek to impose a civil penalty.

 As well as constituting a breach of the TFN Rule, unauthorised use or disclosure of TFNs may constitute an offence under the Taxation Administration Act, with a maximum penalty of 100 penalty units (6.8) or 2 years imprisonment, or both (Taxation Administration Act section 8WA).

 Services Australia is an authorised recipient of TFN information for the purposes of child support legislation.

-The TFN Rule recognises that DHS uses TFNs for child support purposes and explains some of DHS's obligations when collecting and using them.
+The TFN Rule recognises that Services Australia uses TFNs for child support purposes and explains some of Services Australia's obligations when collecting and using them.

-TFN queries or enquiries can be directed to DHS through their Contact us page.
+TFN queries or enquiries can be directed to Services Australia through their Contact us page.